biblius/validify/README.md

 Even though the payload struct cannot help with wrong types, it can still prove useful and provide a bit more meaningful error messages when fields are missing.

+Struct level annotations, such as `#[serde(renameAll = "...")]` are propagated to the payload.

 When a struct contains nested validifies (child structs annotated with `#[validify]`), all the children in the payload will also be transformed and validated as payloads first.

-Validify exposes two methods for validation/modification, `validify` which takes in the payload and validates its required fields first and `validify_self` which runs modifications and validations on the original struct, without ever using the payload.
+Validify exposes two methods for validation/modification;

+`validify` which takes in the payload and validates its required fields first and

+`validify_self` which runs modifications and validations on the original struct, without ever using the payload.

 In the context of web, you'll most likely be using `validify`.
 As such, the request handler should always take in the payload struct.

 The `Validify` implementation first validates the required fields of the generated payload.
 If any required fields are missing, no further modification/validation is done and the errors are returned.
 Next, the payload is transformed to the original struct and modifications and validations are run on it.

-Validify's `validify` method always takes in the generated payload and outputs the original struct if all validations have passed.
+Validify's `validify` method is called from the original struct with the associated payload struct as its argument and outputs the original struct if all validations have passed.

-The macro automatically implements the `Validate` and `Modify` traits in the wrapper trait `Validify`.
-This wrapper trait contains only the method `validify` which:

-1. Runs the required validations on the payload struct
-2. Runs modifications on the original
-3. Runs validations and returns the original struct.

 ## Schema validation